Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Details

 The electronics required to power the wires and to measure the emitted light is shown in \figref{fig:electronics}.

-The light emission is modulated by superimposing a small, low-frequency ($\approx 2\,$Hz) a.c. current to a steady d.c. current that sets the average wire temperature.
-Owing to their negligible thermal inertia, the wire temperature (and emission) instantaneously follows the current changes, whereas the surrounding environment remains at constant temperature because of its huge thermal inertia and its emission does not change as long as the d.c. current in the wires is kept constant.
-In this way, the wire signal is completely decoupled from the environment contribution and standard lock-in amplification techniques are able to detect it.

-In the previous experiment in the visible range~\cite{njp} light was modulated by means of a mechanical chopper.
-This technique cannot be exploited in the infrared range, in which all the surfaces emit detectable radiation.
-In this case, the tiny emitting area of the wires is negligible with respect to the enormously larger area of the chopper blades that would then obscure the wire signal.

-In~\figref{fig:electronics}, resistors {\tt R1}$\, \approx 12 \,$k$\Omega$ and {\tt R2}$\, \approx 27\,$k$\Omega$, and capacitor {\tt C}$\, \approx 6.9 \,\mu$F accomplish the net for summing together the d.c. voltage {\tt Vdc} supplied by a power supply (Agilent, mod.
-3620A) and the a.c. voltage {\tt Vac} supplied by a signal generator (HP, mod.
-3312A).
-The resistance and capacitance values have been chosen by taking into account the input impedance of the power amplifier {\tt PA} (Techron, mod.
-5515), $R_{i}\approx 23\,$k$\Omega,$ thus yielding an effective time constant of the input circuit $\tau\approx 0.16\,$s.
+A home-made, linear, modified audio power amplifier ({\tt PA}), with high-precision, adjustable internal d.c. source ({\tt Vdc}), can deliver currents up to $12\,$A from d.c. to a few tens of kHz to resistive loads with impedance $\ll 1\,\Omega$~\cite{galborg}.
+The a.c. contribution is supplied by a signal generator (HP, mod.
+3312A), which also issues the reference signal for lock-in detection.
 The output of {\tt PA} directly feeds the wires whose resistance ($0.2\,\Omega\le R\le 1\,\Omega$ at room temperature) is measured with the standard Kelvin technique by using the ammeter {\tt A} (Tektronix, mod.
 DMM914) and the voltmeter {\tt V} (Keithley, mod.
 195A).

-The light emitted by the wires crosses the optical setup and is focused on the photovoltaic detector {\tt MCT}.
-The alignment of the optical system is achieved by using a laser pointer and finely positioning the detector with an $x-y$ translation stage.